A plane is a flat surface with no thickness.

 Our world has three dimensions, but there are only two dimensions on a plane:

-And a plane goes on forever.
+A plane has no thickness, and goes on forever.

 It is actually hard to give a real example!